Energizing your audience with my passion for courageous leadership and personal transformations!

 After your phone consultation with Liz you will see why she is the perfect speaker for your next event.

-Daring leadership in a culture defined by scarcity, fear, and uncertainty requires skill-building around traits that are deeply and uniquely human.
+Leadership that can overcome a culture defined by scarcity, fear, and uncertainty requires skill-building around traits that are deeply and uniquely human.
 The irony is that, as a society, we are not investing in developing leaders’ hearts and minds as we scramble to figure out what we, as humans, can offer that machines and Artificial Intelligence can’t do better and faster.
 What can we do better?
 Empathy, connection, and courage, for starters.

 How to Have Difficult Conversations